Jasonblalack/zyngapoker/Build-system.md

 Each project needs to contain `manifest.json` file in its top-level folder.
 If your project is part of a larger project you might want to place the `manifest.json` file into a sub-folder of your larger project and point to this folder in your build script.

+JavaScript source code must have the extension `js` and export a single class.
+Don't put multiple class declarations into one file.
+Assets of arbitrary types are supported (Image size handling supported for `png`, `gif` and `jpeg` only).
+Translations must be in the [gettext](http://www.gnu.org/s/gettext/) `po` format.
+One language per file e.g. `de.po`.

 ## Names

 Each file in a project needs to have a qualified name.
 A qualified name of any class or asset is automatically derived from the file name and location inside the project.

 ### Classes

 For classes this should be identical to the name it defines/exports.
-Jasy currently only supports one name declaration per file.
-A class per file is required to make the class dependency engine works well.
+Jasy requires that there is exactly one name declaration per file.
+(This might be feel like a strong limitation first but makes modularity and code typically easier to understand.
+The main argument before tooling to bundle these classes into one file was to reduce loading overhead.
+This is not relevant anymore with Jasy.)

 In a project (kind: classic) called `notebook` a file placed in `src/view/Preferences.js` will be called `notebook.view.Preferences`.
 As you can see the `notebook`-part is injected into the fully qualified name automatically.
 If you want to disable this behavior, you can set up the `package` configuration in the project's manifest to something else.
 If it is called `noty` instead, the exported class name should be `noty.view.Preferences`.
-Jasy does not very whether you are exporting this global symbol: There is no name validation happening at the moment.
+Jasy does not verify whether the developer is really are exporting that symbol: There is no name validation happening.

 Public names exported from JavaScript code have to be unique across all projects.
-If you completely override a full class under its original name it makes no sense to include it at all, right?
+If one completely override a full class under its original name it makes no sense to include it at all, right?
+The dependency engine in the build system use these public names to analyse dependencies between files e.g. a class `notebook.controller.Main` (stored in `src/controller/Main.js`) might use the preferences dialog from above.
+The dependency and ordering is automatically detected - even through project borders.

 ### Assets